-The Pennsylvania DEP is currently funded at \$135 million dollars, supplemented by \$215 million in federal dollars.
+The Pennsylvania DEP has been funded at \$135 million dollars, supplemented by \$215 million in federal dollars.
 These funds are used to operate its 19 regional offices and eighty well inspectors employed by the DEP's Bureau of Oil and Gas Management.
 Funding has steadily decreased over the last few budget cycles.
 (State Impact Topics, n.d.)
-DEP did quadruple the size of its enforcement staff to 130 employees, 65 of whom are inspectors.
+According to DEP Secretary John Quigley, the DEP's staff has been reduced by 14 % over the past decade (compared to a 6% loss on average for other departments), and 671 staff positions were cut, including 411 permit reviewers and field inspectors.
+In 2014, DEP did quadruple the size of its enforcement staff to 130 employees, 65 of whom are inspectors.

 The state of Pennsylvania codified an inspections policy for oil and gas wells in 1989.
 Among other things, it states that a well must be inspected seven times before gas can be produced and at least once a year after the well has begun producing.
 An Earthworks analysis of state enforcement data claims that thousands of wells are not being inspected.
 The state claims these are mainly older wells (Begos, 2012).

 Unlike in Ohio and Texas, PA has no accessible on-line database of detailed inspections reports, copies of permits filed by operators, databases of citizen complaints and of spills, blowouts and other accidents.